mottazabdelfattah/mottazabdelfattah.github.io/content/project/col_top/index.md

 ---

 In this project, we designed and built ColTop, an interactive interface for exploring co-author networks within scientific communities on multiple levels of details.
-ColTop  combines co-author information with other meta-data and information extracted from textual content to support comprehensive analysis.
-We used ColTop to explore IEEE VIS publications datatset from 1990-2015.
+ColTop  combines co-author information with other metadata and information extracted from textual content to support comprehensive analysis.
+We used ColTop to explore IEEE VIS publications dataset from 1990-2015.
 For mor details please read the <cite><a href="/publication/abdelaal-2017-coltop">full article</a></cite>.

 <video width="320" height="240" controls>